I. Regulations

 Courses in the World Cultures Literacy must:

-ME1) Demonstrate that a substantial portion of the course materials concern social relations and/or cultural production in one or more societies outside the United States.
+ME1) Require students to analyze social relations and/or cultural production in one or more societies outside the United States.

-ME2) Require that student assignments show more than a superficial understanding of the unique characteristics of the world culture(s) covered in the course.
+ME2) Require students to demonstrate understanding of characteristics of the world culture(s) covered in the course.

-ME3) Require that student assignments analyze and/or compare world culture(s) from the perspective of that culture rather than an American perspective.
+ME3) Require students to analyze and/or compare world culture(s) from the perspective of that culture rather than an American perspective.

 III.
 ICMS Submission Requirements

 The Committee on Courses of Instruction (COCI) evaluates whether the course proposal satisfies the minimum elements checklist above.
 COCI uses the information provided in the answers to the General Education literacy justification questions and the Expanded Course Description.
-Departments requesting that a course be approved for this GE literacy must answer the literacy questions in the Integrated Curriculum Management System (ICMS), as listed below.
+Departments requesting that a course be approved for this GE literacy must answer the literacy questions in the Integrated Curriculum Management System (ICMS).
+Where applicable, the italicized notes below the Minimum Elements above may help guide course proposers in drafting responses in ICMS.